edmundwsy/RAST_corridor_planning/README.md

 ### [traj_utils]: Trajectory utilities

-A library for trajectory visualization and parametric trajectory message.
+A library for parametric trajectories message and related visualization.

 ### [traj_opt]: Trajectory optimizer

 **Dependency**: `traj_utils`

-A library for trajectory optimization, which includes polynomial, bernstein, bspline trajectories and related optimization algorithms.
+A library for trajectory optimization, which includes polynomial ✅, bernstein 📝, bspline 📝, MINCO ✅ trajectories and related optimization algorithms.
+Trajectory optimizations are recommended to implement as a library, and a self-contained ROS node should be included for test.

 ### [traj_server]: Trajectory server